-Three stakeholder meetings were conducted with staff representing the Bellevue Downtown Association, City of Bellevue, King County Metro, and Sound Transit The meetings were held on January 23rd, March 7th, and April 17th in 2023.
-Meeting notes based on feedback gathered from the stakeholders are included in this appendix.
+Three stakeholder meetings were conducted with staff representing the Bellevue Downtown Association, City of Bellevue, King County Metro, and Sound Transit.

+The meetings were held on January 23{rd} , March 7{th} , and April 17{th} in 2023.

+The slides presented during the meeting and meeting notes recorded based on feedback gathered from the stakeholders are included in this appendix.